 We are committed to providing an unparalleled level of quality service and excellence.
 Our leadership team promises to deliver an experience that is genuine and authentic to the high ethical standards and celebrated traditions of Biltmore Farms since 1897.

-Prior to joining Biltmore Farms in 2006, Lee Thomason worked for over a decade in the residential and commercial construction industry.
-He oversees all phases of development and construction for Biltmore Farms’ residential and commercial projects as well as the company’s homebuilding operations.
+Lee oversees all phases of development and construction for Biltmore Farms’ commercial projects as well as the company’s homebuilding operations.
 During his tenure with Biltmore Farms, some of his notable projects include the commercial expansion at Biltmore Park Town Square, The Parkway Center’s Fresh Market, The Ramble’s Living Well Center and Longmeadow Park, the DoubleTree by Hilton Asheville-Biltmore expansion and renovation, the Residence Inn Biltmore remodel, the new construction of the Hampton Inn & Suites Asheville-Biltmore Village, along with residential community development within The Ramble and Biltmore Lake.
 He earned a Bachelor of Science degree from Clemson University’s College of Architecture and a Master’s degree from Auburn University’s College of Architecture, Design & Construction.
-Thomason is on the Board of Directors for the Asheville Home Builders Association and the Black Mountain Home for Children, Youth and Families.
-In 2013 he was appointed by the Governor to the Western North Carolina Public Lands Council where he serves as Vice-Chairman.
+Thomason is on the Board of Directors for the Black Mountain Home for Children, Youth and Families and previously served as Chairman of the Western North Carolina Public Lands Council.